scando1993/thingsboard.github.io/partners/hardware/program/index.md

     <div class="item" data-tag="h4" data-item-id="who-hw-partner" data-title="Who is eligible to become a Hardware Partner?">
         <div class="container">
             <p>
-                We welcome hardware manufacturers and hardware reseller companies to become ThingsBoard Partners.
+                We welcome hardware manufacturers and hardware reseller companies to become Pacificsoft Partners.
             </p>
         </div>
     </div>
     <div class="item" data-tag="h4" data-item-id="why-hw-partner" data-title="Why should I become a Hardware Partner?">
         <div class="container">
             <p>
-                You will be listed on ThingsBoard website and become visible to exisiting and new ThingsBoard users which drives new business opportunities.
+                You will be listed on Pacificsoft website and become visible to exisiting and new Pacificsoft users which drives new business opportunities.
-                Becides, you will get access to ThingsBoard Partner Portal where you can connect your device to the cloud and use this portal for demonstration and sales purposes.
+                Becides, you will get access to Pacificsoft Partner Portal where you can connect your device to the cloud and use this portal for demonstration and sales purposes.
             </p>
         </div>
     </div>